 - Heat juice to 190°F. DO NOT ALLOW TO BOIL!
 If you don’t have a thermometer,190°F looks like a great deal of steam coming from the surface of the juice with no bubbles breaking the surface.
 Hold at this temperature for 5 minutes.

 - Add 1 Tablespoon of bottled lemon juice to each sterile* pint jar and 2 Tablespoons of bottled lemon juice to each sterile* quart jar you will fill.
 Ladle the hot juice into the jars leaving 1/4? of headspace.
-Wipe the rims of the jars and add the lids, then tighten the rings just until resistence is met.
+Wipe the rims of the jars and add the lids, then tighten the rings just until resistance is met.

 - Fill your canner about halfway full of tepid water.
 Arrange the jars around the base of the canner and add water, if needed, to cover the jars by 2 inches.
 Cover and bring to a full, rolling boil.
 Start timing at that point.
 Process quarts for 40 minutes and pints for 35 minutes.
 Carefully transfer finished jars to a cooling rack or a towel on the countertop.
-Allow to cool overnight without disturbing the jars.
+Allow cooling overnight without disturbing the jars.

 - If the jars have sealed, the center of the lids will be tight when pressed gently.
 If the seal has failed, it will pop down and then back up when pressed.
 Any jars with failed seals should be stored in the fridge until used.
 The rest of the jars can be stored in a cool place such as a cupboard or basement for up to a year.

 I became a cabbage addict after being introduced to the crispy, sweet, melty version of a roasted cabbage slice, and since then have looked for ways to mix it up.
-Add
+Add in a rich, onion dijon sauce and you have a low calorie, heart healthy, slice of heaven.

 - olive oil